 Before discussing Septic System Cost in Ontario, we first need to explain what is a septic system and why is it important.

 Homes that aren’t connected to a municipal sewage system require an on-site septic system.
-The purpose of the septic system is to clean and purify human and household waste and return the purified water back to nature.
+The purpose of the septic system is to clean and purify human and household waste and return the filtered water back to nature.

-In general, there are two main parts; a septic tank, and an absorption system, also called a drain field, leach field or disposal field.
+In general, there are two main parts; a septic tank, and an absorption system, also called a drain field, leach field, or disposal field.
 These are located underground and connected to the house by sewage pipes.

 To function well, the system must be designed to work with the number of bedrooms in the house, the size of the home, the layout of the site, and the composition of the soil that will handle the septic field.

 The price of your septic is also highly dependent on the soil type.
 The drain field does not need to be as large for permeable soil conditions as it does for less porous soils.

 Because of that, it is hard to accurately pinpoint the cost of any septic system.
 The only sure way to find out is to get some competing quotes.
 However, in the article below, we will give you valuable information that will help you figure out the costs.

 So, What Is The Average Septic System Cost In Ontario?